Leave a Message

 Which Neighborhood Fits Which Buyer?

-The decision comes down to scale versus value.
-A buyer who wants square footage, formal entertaining space, sweeping views, or a full-floor home with a marquee address chooses Pacific Heights.
-A buyer who wants the prestige and the central location, but would rather put the savings toward lifestyle and walkability, chooses Lower Pacific Heights and the Fillmore corridor at its door.
-Because the per-foot pricing is not far apart, the question is really about how much grandeur a buyer needs and is willing to pay for.
+Because the per-foot pricing is nearly identical, the decision is about scale and lifestyle rather than value.
+A buyer who wants square footage, formal entertaining space, sweeping views, or a full-floor home with a marquee address chooses Pacific Heights, and pays for the grander stock and the higher ceiling.
+A buyer who wants the prestige and central location with more walkability, and is happy with a smaller home at the same price per foot, chooses Lower Pacific Heights and the Fillmore corridor at its door.

 Strategic Implications